mads-swaps/mads-swaps.github.io/index.md

 ## Amazon Simple Storage Service, Elastic File System, and DataSync

-To store the model assets on AWS, Amazon S3 and EFS managed storage service are used.
+To store the model assets on AWS, Amazon S3 and EFS managed storage services are used.
 The main difference between S3 and EFS is that S3 is an object store while EFS is a file system for compute services.
 Both storage services are used as they provide different benefits in the workflow.

 |  | S3 | EFS |
 | --- | --- | --- |